Volunteering at Big Orange Heart can be a rewarding and useful experience – and there’s probably more ways of doing it than you might think.

 Yes, of course, you can.
 We want all our volunteers to have a worthwhile and positive experience so we welcome feedback on how we could make improvements, so we encourage volunteers to talk to us before making the decision to leave.

-Big Orange Heart (formerly WP&UP), the international charity, does not have, has never had and will never have any coerced volunteer placements.
+Big Orange Heart, the international charity, does not have, has never had and will never have any coerced volunteer placements.
 Big Orange Heart firmly believes that being a volunteer should be exactly that: something you choose willingly to give up your time to do.

-Big Orange Heart (formerly WP&UP) expects the highest standards from our networks and would expect any placements to be voluntary, well organised, meaningful and supportive, particularly for people with mental health problems.
+Big Orange Heart expects the highest standards from our networks and would expect any placements to be voluntary, well organised, meaningful and supportive, particularly for people with mental health problems.

 Volunteers tell us how much they enjoy being involved with the charity and the potential to make a real difference to peoples lives.